 Right after the New Year fever subsides, the state gears up for a week-long celebration of Mardi Gras, but in their very ‘Goan’ way.
 Over the years, this tradition has turned into an event of national scale and a major tourist destination.

 One of the smaller celebrations of the ‘Carnival Festival’ worldwide, the Goa Carnavale/Karnaval is the largest of its kind in India and one of the fewer ones that take place in Asia.
 The festival celebrates the Christian tradition of Mardi Gras which is a major socio-cultural event in many parts of the world, each with their respective traditions and events.
-When travelling to or in Goa, always make sure to book a credible and licensed taxi.
+When traveling to or in Goa, always make sure to book a credible and licensed taxi.

 The Goa Carnival

-The Carnival in Goa commemorates the culture, tradition, history, and life of Goa and its people and brings them to the forefront of the rest of the rest of the world.
+The Carnival in Goa commemorates the culture, tradition, history, and life of Goa and its people and brings them to the forefront of the rest of the world.
 The event starts on Fat Saturday and ends on Shrove Tuesday, a day before Ash Wednesday, or the first day of Lent.
 The six-week-long observation of Lent includes fasting, abstinence, and penitence, leading to Easter.
 The Carnival represents ‘indulgences’ of carnal desires before one moves into a period of ‘austerity’.

 The festival starts with a larger-than-life-sized parade preceded by the representative King Momo.
 A collage of colors and vibrant artworks, the parade also includes huge, ornate and themed floats, decorated horse and bullock carts, and balloons flying in the air.
 To make it more exciting performing artists like dancers and musicians dress up in the most sparkling costumes and masks and entertain the onlookers with their performances.
 With live music, food and drinks on-the-go, and a play of colors, the Carnival of Goa creates the most electrifying ambiance people ever get to see in the state.
 The parades and pageants are held across major cities like Panjim, Margao, Ponda, Vasco, Curchorem, Mapusa, and Morjim, which go on till night.
 Every street that the floats pass through are beautifully decorated, lit, and turned into an open-air party zone.
-Both locals and tourists enjoy in feasting and merrymaking all throughout the duration of the carnival, which usually lasts for four days.
+Both locals and tourists enjoy feasting and merrymaking throughout the carnival, which usually lasts for four days.

 History of the Carnival